ryanlayer/gqt/README.md

     $ unzip sqlite-amalgamation-3080701.zip

 *Step 2*.
-Modify the GQT Makefile by setting the `HTS_ROOT` and `SQLITE_ROOT` variable in src/c/Makfile to reflect ther locations.
+Modify the GQT Makefile by setting the `HTS_ROOT` and `SQLITE_ROOT` variable in `src/c/Makfile` to reflect their locations.

 *Step 3*.
 Compile GQT